 Toxic substances can range from naturally occurring toxics like arsenic and bacteria to man-made chemicals like flame retardants, or pesticides.

-We know that certain populations are more vulnerable than others to toxic substances and odors in our environment, including:
+Certain populations are more vulnerable than others to toxic substances and odors in our environment, including:

 - Developing babies

 - People with compromised immune systems (i.e. cancer, HIV/AIDS)